msillano/ms_symtools/MDexchange/README.md

 The alternative I propose is based on 3 steps:

 ### Export SyMenu to MD ##
-The `SyMenu2MDexport` tool transforms the SyMenu configuration structure in a *Markdown file*, easy manageable by MarkdownPad2.
+The `SyMenu2MDexport` tool transforms the SyMenu configuration structure in a *Markdown file*, easy manageable by MarkdownPad2 and other editors.

 ![Markdown edit](https://github.com/msillano/ms_symtools/blob/main/img/fig011.jpg?raw=true)